-- A. A student may repeat at Mount Union any regularly offered course taken at the University of Mount Union in an attempt to secure a grade of "A" through "F," however, experimental courses or topical seminars may be repeated for change of grade only if the subject matter is the same. - B. Grades for all course attempts will appear on a student's official academic record, but only the last attempt will be used in the calculation of the student's cumulative grade point average (the grade for the repeated attempt will appear in brackets). - C. For purposes of this policy, credit earned for any repeated course will apply only once toward fulfilling degree requirements. - D. A student may not enroll for an overload during a semester in which a course is being repeated.
+- A. A student may repeat at Mount Union any regularly offered course taken at the University of Mount Union in an attempt to secure a grade of "A" through "F," however, experimental courses or topical seminars may be repeated for change of grade only if the subject matter is the same.
+Unlike other topical seminars, FYS and CAP classes may be repeated for change of grade even if the topic is not the same. - B. Grades for all course attempts will appear on a student's official academic record, but only the last attempt will be used in the calculation of the student's cumulative grade point average (the grade for the repeated attempt will appear in brackets). - C. For purposes of this policy, credit earned for any repeated course will apply only once toward fulfilling degree requirements. - D. A student may not enroll for an overload during a semester in which a course is being repeated.